SoftDev2425/AI_exam/readme.md

 ## About
 This is group ARO's exam project for the AI course 2024.
-The project was developed by Andreas, Owais and Rasmus from CPH-business academy.
+The project was developed by Andreas, Owais and Rasmus from Cphbusiness Academy.

 Data Collection:
 Housing prices for the Hovedstadsområdet area will be scrapped from dingeo.dk.
 A curated list of zip codes will be selected to ensure a representative dataset.